master-of-zen/Av1an/README.md

 [![CI tests](https://github.com/master-of-zen/Av1an/actions/workflows/tests.yml/badge.svg)](https://github.com/master-of-zen/Av1an/actions/workflows/tests.yml)
 [![](https://img.shields.io/crates/v/av1an.svg)](https://crates.io/crates/av1an)

 Av1an is a video encoding framework for modern encoders.
 It can increase your encoding efficiency by running multiple encoder processes in parallel.
-This can improve CPU usage and increases the speed of some AV1 encoders dramatically.
+This can improve CPU usage and encoding speed.
+The speed increase can be very significant if the selected encoder does not multi-thread well on its own.

 Av1an can also calculate a VMAF score for you to assess the encode quality, and it can even target a specific VMAF score when encoding.